 Noneconomic damages refer to the intangible losses a brain injury victim or family members could suffer.
 The nature of a brain injury can lead to many noneconomic damages, such as emotional distress, mental anguish, loss of consortium, lost quality of life, diminished enjoyment of life and psychological trauma.

 Severe brain injury cases that involve another person’s gross negligence or intent to harm may also result in punitive damages, or additional compensation to punish the defendant.
 It will be up to a judge to determine whether you should receive punitive damages for your TBI.

 The value of your injury claim will depend on many factors, including the severity of the injury and the actions of the defendant.
 In general, however, if you have a major traumatic brain injury with catastrophic effects, you will be eligible to receive more compensation than with a minor head injury, such as a concussion.
-Your Denver personal injury attorney can help you fight for the highest compensation award possible using proven legal strategies in Colorado.
+Your Denver traumatic brain injury attorney can help you fight for the highest compensation award possible using proven legal strategies in Colorado.

 Recognizing what caused your TBI is one of the first steps toward demanding compensation from the at-fault party.
 Many different incidents that compromise the skull or brain could cause a TBI.
 Certain types of accidents are more likely to cause TBIs than others, however.
 According to CDC statistics, the common causes of traumatic brain injury are:

 Brain injuries can also stem from birth injuries, defective products, or sports incidents.
 Diving accidents could cause a swimmer to hit his or her head on the bottom of the pool, while sports with balls put players at risk of brain and head injuries from flying objects.
 Another common cause is violence.
 Gunshot or stab wounds to the head could cause serious or fatal TBIs.
 At The Fang Law Firm, we handle TBI cases of all types, severities and causes.